christianrosdahl/legilo/README.md

 - Alt.
 1 (Manual text insertion): Paste a text in the text field, modify it if you want, and press <kbd>⏎ Enter</kbd> to continue.
 If you want to add a new line in the text, this can be done by <kbd>⇧ Shift</kbd> + <kbd>⏎ Enter</kbd>.
 - Alt.
 2 (Automatic text fetching): Paste a URL in the text field and press <kbd>⏎ Enter</kbd>.
 If the site could be fetched, the text will appear in the text field.
 Edit it as you want and then press <kbd>⏎ Enter</kbd> to continue.
+- Alt.
+3 (Import text from an e-book or PDF): Press <kbd>⌘ Command</kbd> + <kbd>I</kbd> to open a file selector and select an EPUB or PDF file.
+If the text could be fetched, the text will appear in the text field.
+Edit it as you want and then press <kbd>⏎ Enter</kbd> to continue.
+Note that text extraction from PDF files in general is difficult and not always possible.
+Thus, EPUB files are preferable if available.

 ## Old text